ironsketch/ironsketch.github.io/sos.md

 [Definitions](#definitions)

+##### 04/29/18

+I started to read Measuring Simularity Between Sentances.
+Most noteable is it's discussion on relatedness.
+How words can be [hypernyms](#hypernym), [hyponyms](#hyponym), [troponyms](#troponym) etc. of eachother.
+It also discusses the [holonymy](#holonymy) and [meronymy](#meronymy) of words.
+How you can use these relations to to develope the actual meaning of what is being said.
+I can use some of this when I build my python code.
+I am not sure how yet though.
+But an example would be pine cone.
+What does pine and cone have in common?
+Pine could be an evergreen tree or to long for someone.
+Cone could mean a shape or the fruit of an evergreen tree.

 ##### 04/22/18

 I feel at a loss, helpless at my learning ability.
 But instead of give up, I started to just program anything, anything at all.
 I started to use python and started with parsing through many free text books in .txt format for colors.
 I take each sentance that has a color in it and find it's location in the sentance and then find each words absolute value from that color.